 Let’s say you’re trying to gauge the success of a recently launched landing page that was designed to convert your bottom of the funnel audiences.

-Without looking at your eCommerce data within the context of your ongoing marketing campaigns, you’re missing opportunities to significantly improve your online store’s performance.
-And by spending a lot of labor hours on manually creating reports for each campaign, your growth will be limited because your marketers will be too swamped to develop and execute new strategies.
+Without looking at your eCommerce data within the context of your ongoing marketing campaigns, you're missing opportunities to significantly improve your online store's performance.
+By spending a lot of labor hours manually creating reports for each campaign, your growth will be limited because your marketers will be too swamped to develop and execute new strategies.

 When data analytics teams try to get an accurate view of their marketing efforts, they run into a significant obstacle: the data they need is decentralized due to multi-channel marketing strategies.